OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 DO: Validate and sanitize all user input before using it to make a request

-DO: Use an allow list of allowed protocols and domains
+DO: Use an allowlist of allowed protocols and domains

 DO: Use `IPAddress.TryParse()` and `Uri.CheckHostName()` to ensure that IP addresses and domain names are valid